Miko4/ant/README.md

 opam install camlimages
 ```

 After that run ./build.sh.
+If you need more information how to build this, take a look at the travis-ci file.

 # Errata

-Here are some informations from the old Readme, mostly redudant.
+Here are some informations from the old Readme, mostly redudant and probably outdated..

 In order to compile ant you need: